arno-papers/DYCOPS2025/docs/src/Optimal Data Gathering for Missing Physics.md

 plot!(plts[4], ylabel="μ(1/h)", xlabel="Cₛ(g/L)",ylims=(0,0.5))
 plot(plts..., layout = 4, tickfontsize=10, guidefontsize=12, legendfontsize=14, grid=false, legend=false)
 ```
-On the figure we see that most plausible model structures predict the states $C_s$ and $C_x$ well, similar to the neural network.
+On the figure, we see that most plausible model structures predict the states $C_s$ and $C_x$ well, similar to the neural network.
 The plausible model structures also fit $\mu$ well in the low $C_s$ region, but not outside this region.
 One group of the structures predicts that $\mu$ keeps increasing as $C_s$ becomes large
 while another group predicts that $\mu$ stays below $0.1$ $1/\mathrm{h}$.